Holy Week (Semana Santa) & Easter. Comayagua Street Carpets Featured in

 Disclaimer: Due to COVID-19 concerns, many events might be canceled, postponed, or changed into limited versions, sometimes at very short notice.
 Please check with event organizers directly for the latest updates.

-In Honduras, the largest influx of tourists occurs during the Holy Week (La Semana Santa).
+In Honduras, the largest influx of tourists occurs during Holy Week (La Semana Santa).
 Semana Santa means several days of devout celebration including extravagant parades with costumed participants marching through the streets carrying great floats with Jesus on the cross.
-On Good Friday people cook soups made from dried salted fish, and Sopa de Capirotadas with cheese dumplings.
+On Good Friday people cook soups made from dried salted fish and Sopa de Capirotadas with cheese dumplings.
 Sweet ring-shaped pastry Rosquillas En Miel and Nacatamales are also served on this day.
 After a meal, everybody usually goes to see a procession dedicated to crucifixion.

-For the whole Friday the carpets remain untouched.
-At some time around sunset the village community holds an Easter procession of reenacting the events according to scripture.
+For the whole Friday, the Comayagua street carpets remain untouched.
+At some time around sunset, the village community holds an Easter procession of reenacting the events according to scripture.
 The main characters are of course Jesus, Virgin Mary, San Pedro, San Andres, and Santa Maria Magdalena.
 Song and dance performances take place in some festive venues on Sunday.
-Among the traditional food is Sopa de Mondongo which is a cow intestines soup, and dishes prepared with 'miel' (honey).
+Among the traditional food is Sopa de Mondongo which is a cow intestine soup, and dishes prepared with "miel" (honey).